Grezor/PPE-Ecommerce/README.md

 # Project status
 The project is currently archived, it is no longer updated by the project developers.

-# Other information
+# Contributors

 - DUPLESSI Geoffrey
 - DOCKWILLER Guillaume
 - AZZIBROUCK AZZILEY Franck Olivier
+- HAUSS Mathieu